6arms1leg/cirqu/README.md

 * Circular/ring/FIFO/LIFO buffering/queueing management of multiple elements
   within a storage in embedded systems for real-time applications
 * Element type (and optional type qualifiers) can be chosen at compile time
+* Library can be "instantiated" multiple times in one project for different element types via C++-like template imitation (facilitates type safety in contrast to `void*` usage)
 * A new element can be pushed into the queue at its head or tail and the next element can be pulled from the tail of the queue
 * Each stored element in the queue can be peeked at (i.e. accessed through pointer without removal) by its relative index starting from the tail position
-* The buffer can be queried about its count of available free element slots
+* Buffer can be queried about its count of available free element slots
 * Queue size can be configured at buffer object instantiation by linking allocated memory (storage) to it
 * Lock-free access possible (with only one producer and consumer if the queue